 Sencha, Gyokuro and Matcha Differences

-Most tea harvested in Japan is classified as sencha.
+Most tea harvested in Japan is sencha.
 Gyokuro is a shade-grown gourmet tea rich in polyphenols.
-Matcha is powdered tea that is whisked to a rich foam.
+Matcha is powdered tea that whisks to a rich foam.

 Sencha